 For a uniformly cylindrical mug, it is best to start with a circular floor.
 The easiest way to achieve this is to use a jar or glass as a template.

-Remember that the wall will be attached on the top of the floor, so make the circle big enough to accommodate both the wall and desired interior diameter of the floor.
+Remember that the wall will be attached to the top of the floor, so make the circle big enough to accommodate both the wall and the desired interior diameter of the floor.
 Your mug will be less likely to have problems with form and with cracking if you roll out the floor slab directly on a small cloth-covered board.
 In this way, you avoid stretching the wet clay, can easily move the mug around your workspace, and the cloth will help wick water away from the mug as it is drying.

 Roll out your slab to an even thickness of about one-quarter of an inch.
 Place the jar in the middle area of the slab.
 Either cut directly around the jar or, to avoid losing the circular quality, gently impress the jar slightly into the clay.